felixarntz/attachment-taxonomies/readme.txt

 == Changelog ==

 = 1.1.1 =
+* Enhanced: The plugin's attachment taxonomies now use dedicated capabilities that map to core capabilities
 * Fixed: Gallery shortcode without taxonomy attributes now works correctly again
 * Fixed: No longer are duplicate attachment IDs requested in the gallery shortcode